 Film fans will know that Key Largo was the title and setting of a great 1948 film noir movie starring Bogie, Bacall, and Edward G. Robinson; these days, it’s also home to the co-star of another classic, the boat from the African Queen, which is moored next to the Holiday Inn at mile marker 100 and provides daily canal cruises.
 Most of Key Largo today, however, is a rather tawdry four-mile stretch of seashell stands, dive shops, boat shops, and margarita bars; there are many good restaurants, including Mrs. Mac’s Kitchen (MM 99.4, 305/451-3722, Mon.-Sat.), a small and friendly place with inexpensive food and more beers to drink than seats to sit on.

-Key Largo also has many good places to stay, from the funky Sunset Cove Beach Resort (MM 99.5, 305/451-0705, $125 and up) to the boutique Azul del Mar (between MM 103 and MM 104, 305/451-0337, $149 and up), a relaxing small resort.
-Also here is the unique Jules’ Undersea Lodge (305/451-2353, packages from $150 per person), a two-room motel that is 21 feet beneath the sea—a quick scuba dive down from 51 Shoreland Drive, off Mile Marker 103.2.
+Key Largo also has many good places to stay, from the funky Sunset Cove Beach Resort (MM 99.3, 305/451-0705, $135 and up) to the boutique Azul del Mar (between MM 103 and MM 104, 305/451-0337, $179 and up), a relaxing small resort.
+Also here is the truly unique Jules’ Undersea Lodge (305/451-2353, packages from $150 per person for a three-hour visit only), a two-room motel that is 21 feet beneath the sea—a quick scuba dive down from 51 Shoreland Drive, off mile marker 103.2.